akmpc9/customesp32devboard/README.md

 ---

 ## BOM (JLCPCB Assembly Order)
+I removed the esp32 chip and the leds for a more economical PCBA.

 **Build qty:** 5 PCBs (inferred from U1/U2/U3/J1 qty = 5)
 **Parts cost (from JLC export, parts only):** **$60.8676** (assembly + PCB + shipping not included)